Just a few weeks ago, a highly significant judicial decision was handed down by the German Federal Administrative

 properly assess the situation.
 The decisions that the UN Security Council would then take in such a situation were left open,

-according to the court.
 Although the Security Council threatened “serious consequences,” it did not make

 explicit what form they would take.
 On the contrary, Resolution 1441 expressed “unmistakably,” according to the